 The exchange rate on the black market differs from one region to another:

-- In Trinidad the rate is around 185 CUP for 1 USD / EUR
+- In Trinidad, the rate is around 185 CUP for 1 USD / EUR

-- In Havana the rate is around 170 CUP for 1 USD / EUR
+- In Havana, the rate is around 170 CUP for 1 USD / EUR

 Exchanging money on the black market is illegal, but frequent.
 You will see people on the streets with paperboards telling you the exchange rate they are willing to give you.
 Restaurants usually accept foreign currency but they will give you the change in CUP at whatever exchange rate they want.
 Restaurants will NEVER give you change in the same currency you are paying in.

 Note: Make the math and make sure you don’t end up with too much CUP at the end of your trip.
-It might be difficult to convert it back in Cuba (since people want foreign currency more than local currency), and it is impossible to exchange CUP once you’re outside Cuba.
+It might be difficult to convert it back while in Cuba (since people want foreign currency more than local currency), and it is impossible to exchange CUP once you’re outside Cuba.

 Note: 100 USD will bring you a huge pile of CUP bills.
-They might not fit into your wallet, so be prepared to have good pockets, a money belt, or any thing to keep your money safe.
+They might not fit into your wallet, so be prepared to have good pockets, a money belt, or anything to keep your money safe.

 Caution!

 - Always count the money you receive very well, even twice.
-It happened to us more than once to receive incorrect amounts (obviously lower) especially at restaurants or shops.
+It happened to us more than once to receive incorrect amounts (obviously lower), especially at restaurants or shops.

 Prices and Payments